Liquid Handling System Market Size and Share

 Liquid Handling System Market Analysis by Mordor Intelligence

-The liquid handling technology market is valued at USD 5.46 billion in 2025 and is forecast to reach USD 8.07 billion by 2030, advancing at an 8.11% CAGR.
+The liquid handling system market is valued at USD 5.46 billion in 2025 and is forecast to reach USD 8.07 billion by 2030, advancing at an 8.11% CAGR.
 Strong adoption of automated systems in pharmaceutical, biotechnology and clinical diagnostic laboratories is driving this expansion as users aim to improve precision and throughput.
 High-throughput screening requirements, regulations mandating traceable workflows, and expanding cell and gene therapy pipelines are deepening dependence on integrated robotics and acoustic dispensers.
 Venture investment in synthetic-biology start-ups, advances in microfluidic nano-dispensing and the convergence of AI with laboratory automation are widening deployment options, while modular financing models are lowering capital barriers.
 Competitive intensity is rising as leading vendors pursue acquisitions to broaden portfolios and emerging firms introduce software-defined platforms that promise rapid protocol iteration and lower cost of ownership.

 Key Report Takeaways